ericodle/GINSA/README.md

   We hope the revelation of these issues lead to community-driven solutions and, ultimately, a more robust and reliable GBIF.<br /><br />

   GINSA is the first tool of its kind to our knowledge, and is anticipated to save researchers countless hours in manual data collection.
-  In the spirit of GBIF, the code for GINSA is openly available, and we encourage collaboration in making it better Moreover, we invite everyone interested to follow along with the instructions provided below.
+  In the spirit of GBIF, the code for GINSA is openly available, and we encourage collaboration in making it better.
+There are links below to report a bug or request a new feature.
+  Moreover, we invite everyone interested to follow along with the instructions provided below.

   <a href="https://github.com/github_username/repo_name/issues">Report Bug</a>